 Ask your pupils to have a look at the raven and clock illustrations at the bottom of each page in Hamish and the World Stoppers.
 Do they notice anything about them?
 If you flick through the book the illustrations make a flip-book animation!

 Making a flip-book animation is very simple.
 You can use a pack of post-it note and some pens, or cut up white paper to make your own booklet.
-There are lots of videos online demonstrating how to make a simple animation, such as a stick man waving or a bouncing ball.
+There are lots of videos online (this will open in a new window)demonstrating how to make a simple animation, such as a stick man waving or a bouncing ball.
 Once your pupils have got the hang of making flip-books they could have a go at animating their own character or scene like we see in Hamish and the World Stoppers!